milankl/LinLogQuantization.jl/README.md

  0xe4ed  0xf86f  0xf83d  0xff86  0xb686
       ⋮                                  ⋱
 ```
-Exception occurs for 0, which is mapped to `0x0`.
+Exception occurs for 0, which is mapped to `0x0` as shown in the first element.
 `Ox1` to `0xff...ff` are then the available bitpatterns to encode the range from `minimum(A)`
+to `maximum(A)` logarithmically (`extrema` keyword currently not available).
-to `maximum(A)` logarithmically.
-By default the rounding mode for logarithmic quantization
+By default the rounding mode for logarithmic quantization (also linear quantization)
 is round-to-nearest in linear space.
 Alternatively, a second argument can be either
 `:linspace` or `:logspace`, which allows for round-to-nearest in logarithmic space.
+See a derivation of this below.
 Decompression as with linear quantization via the `Array()` function.

 ## Theory

 ### Linear quantization

-To compress an array `A` into a type `T`, the minimum and maximum of both the array and the tyep are obtained
+To compress an array `A` into a type `T`, the minimum and maximum of both the array and the type are obtained
 ```julia
 Amin = minimum(A)
 Amax = maximum(A)